Periodic curves for general endomorphisms of $\mathbb C\mathbb P^1\times \mathbb C\mathbb P^1$: Introduction

 This paper is organized as follows.
 In Section~2, we prove Theorem~\ref{tt1}.
 Sections~3 and~4 are devoted to the proof of Theorem~\ref{t1} and related results for $m =2$ and $m =3$, respectively, following the approach outlined above.
-Finally, in Section~5, we prove Theorem~\ref{cur} for $m = 2$ and $m = 3$ by modifying the argument from~\cite{ite} used for $m \geq 4$.
+Finally, in Section~5, we begin by verifying that certain conditions are satisfied for general rational functions, and then proceed to prove Theorem~\ref{cur} in the cases \(m = 2\) and \(m = 3\).